ELginas/wasm-svelte/README.md

 }
 ```

+And then `pnpm link ../wasm-starter/pkg` for proper hot reloading.
+Without it `.wasm` will only update like once and then every other `pnpm install` run.

 Many plugins just choose not to add this as a dependency and then you have 0 autocompletion and red squiggles everywhere.

 And then import JS in this project: